 The impact of other publications like books, conference papers, software, and data sets are starting to be measured, though not as thoroughly as journal articles.

-An impact factor is a measure of the frequency that the "average article" published in a scholarly journal has been cited in a two or five year period.
+The journal impact factor is a measure of the frequency that the "average article" published in a scholarly journal has been cited in a two or five year period.
 It is often used to measure or describe the importance of a particular journal in an academic discipline.
 Authors can use impact factors to evaluate journals to decide which to publish in.

 The h-index can measure an author's relative research impact, as opposed to a simple citation count.
 The h-index is based on the set of the author's most cited publications and the number of cited references those publications have received.
 The h-index is an alternative to the journal impact factor metric.